 Pneumonia.
 Cough, fever and shortness of breath suggest a lung infection.

 2. What are the likely causes?

 Bacterial pneumonia, pneumocystis pneumonia or tuberculosis.
-The most likely cause is pneumocystis pneumonia.
+The most likely cause in this case is pneumocystis pneumonia.

 3. How can the diagnosis be confirmed?

 A chest X-ray will be helpful in most cases.
 Exclude tuberculosis and bacterial pneumonia.
-Where laboratory support and saline nebulization are available, request an examination for Pneumocystis in a sputum specimen.
+Where laboratory support and saline nebulisation are available, request an examination for Pneumocystis in a sputum specimen.

 4. What is the treatment of pneumocystis pneumonia?

-Oral co-trimoxazole, four tablets every six hours in patients weighing 60 kg or more and three tablets every six hours in patients under 60 kg.
+Oral co-trimoxazole, 4 tablets every 6 hours in patients weighing 60 kg or more and 3 tablets every 6 hours in patients under 60 kg.
 Patients who are severely ill or cyanosed need oxygen and admission to hospital.
 Severe cases may need steroids.